 Preparing for Our Arrival

-Walk through your own business: A great way to get an objective view of your business is to walk through it as though you were a first-time customer.
+Walk through your own business: A great way to get an objective view of your business is to walk through your business through the eyes of a first time customer.
+That- or perhaps you could ask a friend to stop by and get their feedback.

 - What aspects of your store grab your attention?
 Pay attention to these areas so you can highlight them during your business photo shoot.